-Feeling weighed down by mince pies but can’t face booking a fitness class?
+Feeling weighed down by mince pies but can’t face working out?
 Pilates expert Gaby Noble, founder of Exhale Pilates London, talks us through the best Pilates exercises to do whilst watching TV…

-The Christmas period is a time where many of us will enjoy celebrating catching up with friends and family, digging into ample festive meals and kicking back for the first time in ages.
+The Christmas period is a time where many of us will enjoy digging into ample festive meals and kicking back for the first time in ages.
 Many of us will relate to that lethargic feeling we can get when we’ve been sitting around at home for too long and can’t be bothered to move!
 It can feel difficult to adapt outside of our regular exercise regime.

-It is important to have balance when we go home for the holidays and take a breather, however, if you’re feeling that urge to get active, then don’t let Christmas gym closures get in your way.
+It is important to have balance during the holidays and take a breather, however, if you’re feeling that urge to get active, then don’t let Christmas or Covid restrictions get in your way.
 Pilates is an extremely powerful tool to use and have for optimum health, and so, what better way to get moving than with some simple exercises you can do yourself from home in your sitting room.

 Try these ten Pilates exercises to help you feel better this festive season – you can even do them whist watching the TV!
 Why not even do them with your friends and family for some bonding time?

 Breathing exercise are perfect if you’ve had a stressful Christmas.

 1. Start with consciously breathing.